ryukirisame/learnSystemDesign/caching.md

 - The response will only be cached in the client/browser.

 2. `Cache-Control: Public`
-- It means the content can be cached by ANY cache: private and public
+- It means the content can be cached by ANY cache: private and shared
 - Content can be cached at any location: Browser, Proxy, Reverse Proxy, CDNs, ISP etc.

 3. `Cache-Control: no-store`